teracow/googliser/README.md

     $ ./googliser.sh [PARAMETERS] ...

-where:

-`-n --number=INTEGER`
+where allowable parameters are:

+`-n` or `--number=INTEGER`

 Number of images to download.
-Maximum of $results_max.
+Maximum of 400.

-`-p --phrase=STRING (required)`
+`-p` or `--phrase=STRING (required)`

 Search phrase to look for.
 Enclose whitespace in quotes e.g. "small brown cows"

+`-l --limit=INTEGER`

--l --limit=INTEGER  How many download failures before exiting?
-0 for unlimited ($results_max)."
+How many download failures before exiting?
+0 for unlimited (400)."

+`-c --concurrency=INTEGER`

--c --concurrency=INTEGER    How many concurrent image downloads?
+How many concurrent image downloads?
 Maximum of $spawn_max.
 Use wisely!

+`-t --timeout=INTEGER`

--t --timeout=INTEGER    Number of seconds before retrying download.
+Number of seconds before retrying download.
 Maximum of $timeout_max.

+`-r --retries=INTEGER`

--r --retries=INTEGER    Try to download each image this many times.
+Try to download each image this many times.
 Maximum of $retries_max.

+`-g --no-gallery`

--g --no-gallery Don't create thumbnail gallery.
+Don't create thumbnail gallery.

+`-h --help`

--h --help   Display this help then exit.
+Display this help then exit.

+`-v --version`

--v --version    Show script version then exit.
+Show script version then exit.

+`-q --quiet`

--q --quiet      Supress display output. (non-functional in this version)
+Supress display output. (non-functional in this version)

+`-d --debug`

--d --debug  Output debug info to file.
+Output debug info to file.

 ---